 Polycystic ovarian syndrome (PCOS) is the most common hormonal disorder of women of reproductive age, and it increases the risk of infertility, obesity, type 2 diabetes, and heart disease.

 With PCOS, there is an excessive secretion of androgens including testosterone (and others that can convert to testosterone).
 These promote masculine characteristics.
-Excessive secretion of androgens have been shown to interfere with the liver’s ability to detoxify BPA, leading to an accumulation of BPA in the blood.
-In a recent study, blood levels of BPA were nearly 60 percent higher in lean women with PCOS, and more than 30 percent higher in obese women with the syndrome, as compared to the control group,
+Excessive secretion of androgens has been shown to interfere with the liver’s ability to detoxify BPA, leading to an accumulation of BPA in the blood.
+In a recent study, blood levels of BPA were nearly 60 percent higher in lean women with PCOS, and more than 30 percent higher in obese women with the syndrome, as compared to the control group.

 Compounding this is that BPA affects androgen metabolism: as BPA levels increased, the male sex hormones also increased, creating a circular feedback loop.
 Thus, the more androgens that are present... the higher the blood levels of BPA... the higher the levels of androgens...